CLU-MSCP/bedics/background/methods.md

 ### 3. Null Hypothesis Significance Testing (NHST)

-At the very end of this chapter, in section 1.7.4 & 1.7.5, the author begins a discussion of sampling distributions similar to our class discussion using the binomial distribution.
+At the very end of this chapter, in section 1.7.4 & 1.7.5, the author begins a discussion of sampling distributions similar to our in-class discussion using the binomial distribution.
 The basic idea being that there are expected frequencies of outcomes and these outcomes can have assigned probabilities.
 Many of our variables fall along a normal distribution, many do not.
 If we know the distribution of outcomes, then we can guess the probability of those outcomes occuring given all assumptions are met.
-Every time we have a new outcome, we can see how consistent or inconsistent our data is with the established frequency table and thei corresponding probabilities.
+Every time we have a new outcome (e.g., test statistic), we can see how consistent or inconsistent our data is with the established frequency table and their corresponding probabilities.

-Although perhaps odd to think about, the tables in the back of your statistics textbooks are nothing more than expected outcomes of test statistics (t-test, chi-square, F-test, etc.) for different sample sizes and their corresponding probability of occuring.
+Although perhaps odd to think about, the tables in the back of your statistics textbooks are nothing more than expected outcomes of test statistics (t-test, chi-square, F-test, etc.) for different sample sizes and their corresponding probability of occurring.
 You compare *your* results (i.e., test statistic) with the probability of it occurring in the table.
 Lastly, the tables are the frequency/probabilities of outcomes when you'd expect no relationship/no effect.
 It's called the **null hypothesis distribution**.

 We spend *a lot* of time talking about NHST.
 We discuss its strengths, limits, and possible solutions to those limits.
-There is nothing inherently bad about NHST, the problem is simply that it's widely misunderstood and misapplied.
+There is nothing inherently bad about NHST, the problem is that it's widely misunderstood and misapplied.
 As we will see, NHST, as a procedure for establishing the meaningfulness of our results, as become highly ritualized.
-It is mostly used in ways that are inconsistent with how any of the original founders of NHST would have used it in the past.
+In fact, this ritual is mostly used in ways that are inconsistent with how the original founders of NHST would have endorsed.

 **What is NHST and the P-value?**